-If you look for Lone Palm Beach on Google, it will tell you you’ve arrived at a parking lot that looks a bit out of place.
-From there, you’ll have a totally exposed, lengthy walk across scorching hot lava rock… but the reward is so worth it!
+If you look for Lone Palm Beach on Google, it will take you to a parking lot that looks a bit out of place.
+From there, you’ll have a totally exposed, lengthy walk across scorching hot lava rock… But the reward is so worth it!

 Anaeho’omalu Beach at Hilton Waikoloa

 During our time in Kona, sunset photography was our primary focus.
 If you’re a photographer visiting the Big Island, you will want to make sure you are somewhere with a view of golden hour and sunset every night!
-Obviously, sunset is always a magical time, but there is something extra special about the nightly shows on the west coast of the Hawaiian islands.
+Obviously, sunset is always a magical time.
+However, there is something extra special about the nightly shows on the west coast of the Hawaiian islands.